 Blog article content

 Content should be something you are qualified to write about, if you are creating genuine content.
 It should flow like a story or handbook, so that it makes sense as the reader moves from paragraph to paragraph.
-Credit any sources where you use content from someone.
+Credit any external sources where you use content from someone.
 Curate the article and add to it or improve it as time goes on, build on it.
 Use a House Style, so that all articles look similar and do personalise the content, so the reader gets a sense of your own personality

 Blog article title and any headlines and sub headings

 Need to be sharp as people really skim over pages and pages, so you have to make it easy for them to see what the article is about.
 Use one H1 heading and then H2s, H3s and H4s sub headings to help with layout and add breadcrumbs, so readers can see where they are at any time.
 This also helps search engines and is good SEO, as well as structure.

 Blog article width

 Keep width to less than 100 characters, so that it does not look too much like a newspaper, which is physically easier to read,

 Blog article layout